hyunwhanjoe/mlXGPR/README.md

 It takes about 28.5 minutes to train a model from our server with n_jobs=35.
 It takes about 32 minutes to train a model from our server with n_jobs=10.
 # Creating a PGDB with PathoLogic
 -We used PathoLogic version 22 to generate the PGDBs.
+All PGDBs for the manuscript were created on a Windows 10 pc.
 -First apply for a license to download Pathway Tools [here](https://biocyc.org/download.shtml)
 -After you installed Pathway Tools, open it and on the Tools tab click on PathoLogic.
 -When the the PathoLogic window opens on the Database tab, click on Create New.